sacnl/scp-customer-forum/handout.md

 9. Click Finish.
 10. Go back to the Overview and click Restart.
 11. After the application has restarted successfully, translate the position of any business partner by clicking on the link.

+## Congratulations!
+That's it, you have successfully finished the exercise.
+You can continue with the many tutorials of the SAP Cloud SDK available from [this overview blog post](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/).